 The Unhealthiest Guilty Pleasure Foods on the Planet

 It doesn't matter how many kale-and-quinoa salads you consume or steel-cut oats you spoon into your mouth; we all have a few delicious treats that we simply can't live without.
 It's one thing to control cravings, but what can't you give up entirely?
-At Eat This, Not That!, we set out to find out where Americans draw the line when it comes to our biggest guilty pleasure foods.
+We set out to find out where Americans draw the line when it comes to our biggest guilty pleasure foods.

 We take a look at some of the most popular guilty pleasure foods, and list out the specific items that are the unhealthiest of them all.
 This way, you know exactly what you're in for if you decide to indulge.
 And if you're really looking to stock up your kitchen with the right types of food, check out The 7 Healthiest Foods to Eat Right Now.